SeanKilleen/seankilleen.github.io/_posts/2020-06-15-thoughts-on-the-net-foundations-revised-election-process.md

 date: 2020-06-15 18:00 -0400
 ---

-**Updated**: This post has some updates to include responses from Claire, which were helpful & clarifying in several instances below.
+**Updated**: This post has some updates to include responses from Claire, which were helpful and clarifying in several instances below.

 [Claire Novotny](https://twitter.com/clairernovotny), Director of the [.NET Foundation](https://dotnetfoundation.org/), recently sent out an e-mail about the [revised election strategy and policy](https://dotnetfoundation.org/about/election/policy) for this year's elections.